V-Rajasekar/README/Java/OCJP11/Part-II/Chapter22-Security.md

 ```

 #### Serializing and Deserializing Objects

 Imagine we want to store employee data in a file, and read this data back into memory, but we want to do so without writing any potentially sensitive data to disk.
 Suppose age field in employee record is sensitive data which you don't want to write to the file, then prevents it from being seralized using `transient`.

 Alternatively, you can specify fields to be serialized in an array.

 ```java
 private static final ObjectStreamField[] serialPersistentFields = { new ObjectStreamField("name", String.class) };
 ```

 - _Note_ Remember to use the `private`, `static`, and `final` modifiers.
 Otherwise, the field will be ignored.

-### Customizing the Serialization Process.
+### Customizing the Serialization Process

 #### writeObject and ReadObject

 we got a new requirement to `add the Social Security number(SSN)` to our Employee object.
 Unlike age we do need to serialize this information safely without storing in plain text format.

 we need to write some custom code and use `_writeObject()_` and `_readObject()_` for serialization and deserialization. using the `_ObjectOutputStream->putFields_` and and `_ObjectInputStream->readFields_`